 - Hands-down, this is the best conference out there for educators.
 Every year I walk away with multiple resources I can use in my classroom the very next day.

-The 2014 Conference and the accompanying materials were made available to teachers through the support of the Council for Economic Education.
+The 2015 Conference and the accompanying materials are made available to teachers through the generous support of 3Mgives, the Council for Economic Education, and Econ Illinois.